alanakil/house_prices_iowa/README.md

 The goal was to be able to, based on 80 features of a house, predict the sale price of that house.
 For that, I built a number of predictive models and evaluated their performance.
-It turned out that the best performing model was Ridge Regression.
+It turned out that the best performing model was Ridge Regression with a test percent error of just 0.602%.

 In the python notebook saved here, I go over nearly all the steps in the modelling process in detail.
 Some of things I did include:
 - Dealing with missing/nan values.